 Tip #1 – Plan Ahead

 Organize your things and make arrangements with your new dorm or apartment way before the school year begins.
 Think of what you need to bring from home and make a list of the things you can buy when you get there.
-You may consider hiring professional moving services from Matco Calgary Movers to help you move the big stuff.
+If you are driving to school, remember to get your Toronto tires checked if is a long drive.
+You may consider hiring professional moving services to help you move the big stuff.